What is Cloud Testing?

-Cloud computing is an internet based platform that renders various computing services like hardware, software and other computer related services remotely.
+Cloud testing is defined as a Software Testing type that’s check Cloud Computing services.
+Cloud computing is an internet-based platform that renders various computing services like hardware, software and other computer related services remotely.
 There are three models of Cloud Computing.

 - SaaS- Software as a service